Find free North Carolina criminal records via official agencies and gain insight into a person’s past.

 In addition to eCourts which is yet to be made available for all counties, North Carolina has a central public records repository that allows its users to access criminal and record data in all its 100 counties known as the Remote Public Access Program.9 This information is the same that can be obtained from a public terminal at any North Carolina courthouse.

-It is also possible to conduct statewide and real-time criminal background checks in Automated Criminal/Infractions System (ACIS) and the Civil Case Processing System (VCAP).10, 11
+It is also possible to conduct statewide and real-time criminal background checks in the Automated Criminal/Infractions System (ACIS) and the Civil Case Processing System (VCAP).10, 11

 The North Carolina General Assembly has provided authorization to NCAOC to enter into contracts with third parties that are non-exclusive to allow for remote electronic access to court records by the public.
 This service is not free and quite costly, requiring payment and registration for the license to use it.12